DEATHWALKER'S GUIDE TO LIFE SEASON 3

 Like the author, Sinead moves between two locations on opposite sides of the globe: Navan in County Meath, a small town near Dublin, and where Tiernan grew up; and Tauranga, where the novel’s Irish family, like the author's, have settled.

 "Imagine if getting an abortion was as easy.
-If men got pregnant, it would be. ('Listen, Lauren said to her once, 'if men got pregnant we'd be able to get an abortion at a drive-through.
+If men got pregnant, it would be.
+'Listen, Lauren said to her once, 'if men got pregnant we'd be able to get an abortion at a drive-through.
 Side of fries with that, darl?'"

 Of course, Irish women were only granted reproductive choice in 2019, which makes me wonder, would Joy have been a happier mother – or even a mother at all – if she’d had the choices women have today?

-And Tiernan also saddles Sinead with a rather large dilemma, as she struggles to writer her second book after her first was a bestseller - a predicament Tiernan now finds herself in (although there can be no lazy solutions in real life).
+And Tiernan also saddles Sinead with a rather large dilemma, as she struggles to write her second book after her first was a bestseller - a predicament Tiernan now finds herself in (although there can be no lazy solutions in real life).

 When promoting The Last Days of Joy across the ditch in Australia, Hachette posed the question, “If you had one last chance, what would you tell your mother?”